Our free membership, business.com+, takes the pain out of choosing new business services.

 To reduce small business insurance costs, employers can choose health plans that shift more of the costs onto employees.
 While these contributions can be tax-advantaged, this type of plan means a smaller paycheck for the employee.
 Furthermore, although this strategy can save money for business owners, it may hurt their ability to recruit and retain employees.
 [Related article: How Much Workers’ Comp Insurance Do You Need?]

-4. Look for prescription drug discounts.
+4. Encourage employees to look for prescription drug discounts.

 “Pharmacy and prescription coverage [have] a tremendous impact on overall insurance premiums,” Berzins said.

-In addition to saving money on insurance costs by seeking generic drug alternatives within an insurance plan, Berzins recommends investigating whether the insured can get direct discounts.
+In addition to saving money on insurance costs by seeking generic drug alternatives within an insurance plan, Berzins recommended investigating whether the insured can get direct discounts.
 “Contact the pharmaceutical company directly for possible coupons or discounts.”

 Bottom LineBottom line

-Even as insurance premiums rise, costs may not increase significantly for employees in 2024 if employers take on more of the financial burden and cover more services.
+Even as insurance premiums rise, costs may not increase significantly for employees in 2025 if employers take on more of the financial burden and cover more services.

 How does employer health insurance work?

 Through employer health insurance, employees can receive substantial discounts on their health insurance premiums.
-Employers often subsidize the cost of the insurance plans they offer, making them significantly more affordable to their employees, who can usually sign up for the insurance plan through the company’s HR department.
-Typically, employees have a limited range of employer health insurance plans, depending on the health insurance program chosen by the business owner.
-Companies can opt to provide health maintenance organization (HMO) plans, preferred provider organization (PPO) plans or both.
+Employers often subsidize the cost of the insurance plans they offer, making them significantly more affordable to their employees, who can usually sign up for the insurance plan through the company’s HR department

 Shared employer and employee costs